tam663/example-work/README.md

 of individual players is predictable.
 The folder [Statistical Season Analysis](/Python/Machine-Learning-for-Fantasy-Football/Statistical-Season-Analysis) contains the modelling of matches using skellam distributions, and the plots of the produced probability distributions can be found in the [Jupyter Notebook](/Python/Machine-Learning-for-Fantasy-Football/Statistical-Season-Analysis/Predicting-Second-Season.ipynb).

-   In the 'Fantasy Football
+   In the [Fantasy Football
-Predictions' Jupyter Notebook the analysis of the footballer performance data from the Premier League Fantasy Football API can be found.
+Predictions Jupyter Notebook](/Python/Machine-Learning-for-Fantasy-Football/Fantasy-Football-Predictions.ipynb) the analysis of the footballer performance data from the Premier League Fantasy Football API can be found.
 Here, two predictive models are also built-- one is a performance 'direction' indicator (will a  footballer perform better or worse than the previous week given last week's performance) and a regression model to predict the footballer's points in the next match given this weeks performance.